Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Upgrade notice ==

-= 2.10 =
+= 2.11 =
-* Fix: The analytics date was not correctly shown.
-This has been corrected now
-* New Feature: Ziggeo events can now be used in WP.
-Just add [ziggeo_event event=verified message="my message" type=alert] and as soon as the verified event fires, your message will be shown.
-See all events you can use on the following page: https://ziggeo.com/docs/sdks/javascript/browser-interaction/events. (to be extended for more types)
-* Added support for `rerecordableifexists` and `playermodeifexists`
+* Improved: Ziggeo events can still be used as alert using [ziggeo_event event=verified message="my message" type=alert] however now you can add your custom code to be injected into the page and called once some event fires.
+All through Events Editor which includes the shortcode generator to add into your pages.

 == Changelog ==